nexpy/nexpy/README.md

 * pyspec               http://pyspec.sourceforge.net (SPEC reader only)

-The following environment variable may need to be set PYTHONPATH --> must include paths to ipython,numpy,scipy,matplotlib if installed in nonstandard place
+The following environment variable may need to be set PYTHONPATH --> paths to ipython,numpy,scipy,matplotlib if installed in a nonstandard place

 All of the above are included in the Enthought Python Distribution v7.3.